cockroachdb/cockroach-cloud-sdk-go/docs/Region.md

 ### NewRegion

-`func NewRegion(internalDns string, name string, nodeCount int32, sqlDns string, uiDns string, ) *Region`
+`func NewRegion(internalDns string, name string, nodeCount int32, privateEndpointDns string, sqlDns string, uiDns string, ) *Region`

 NewRegion instantiates a new Region object.
 This constructor will assign default values to properties that have it defined,